lucaslisj/hoop.trainer/README.md

 ## Notes 📝

 This project was inspired by the Homecourt App and also the release of Claude Fable 5.
-Built with AI assistance (Claude Fable 5) for implementation, with the architechture, design, detector choice, and validation driven by me.
+Built with AI assistance (Claude Fable 5) for implementation, with the architecture, design, detector choice, and validation driven by me.

 Btw go Sixers (Maxey the GOAT)